scipy-conference/scipy_proceedings/papers/yannick_congo/yannick.congo.rst

 Sumatra is an open source event based simulation management tool.
-To integrate our cloud API into sumatra we have to briefly investigate how Sumatra store the meta-data that it records.
+To integrate our cloud API into sumatra we have to briefly investigate how Sumatra stores the metadata that it records.

 To store records about simulations, Sumatra implements record stores.
 It also has data stores that allows the storage of the simulation results.
 As of today,